googol07/Smart-Irrigation-System/README.md

 **CONCLUSION**<br>
-This System will be saving both Water and the time and hard work of the farmers in the process of irrigation of feilds With more and more advanced technologies and further improvements can make it more efficient, fast and easy to use and way cheaper.
+This System will be saving both Water and the time and hard work of the farmers in the process of irrigation of feilds.
+And
+with more advanced technologies further improvements can make it more efficient, fast and easy to use and way cheaper.
 We can also incorporate the rainfall and harvesting patterns, soil types and their requirements , and some other physical factors.
 This application in the field of agriculture with use of hardwares and IOT ensures the proper usage of water resources and increase in the agricultural